Chinchillas have one of the most amazing coats of fur out of all animals.

 In these situations, as we discussed previously, you can’t increase dust baths to solve the problem.

-Something such as a humidifier could help greatly but don’t overdo the dust baths and still avoid the temptation to brush your chinchilla.
+Something such as a dehumidifier could help greatly but don’t overdo the dust baths.

 It’s not necessary and will most likely only cause more stress or more hair to fall out during the process.